ticofab/ticofab/README.md

 ![](https://github.com/ticofab/ticofab.github.io/blob/master/talks/reactive-meetup-wework.jpg)

 Welcome to the GitHub profile of a Software Developer & Community manager!
-For more info about myself, please check my website [ticofab.io](http://ticofab.io)! ⭐️ This is my latest [learning list](https://ticofab.io/tech/2020-04-11-planned-learning/).
+For more info about myself, please check my website [ticofab.io](http://ticofab.io)! ⭐️

 I am interested in distributed systems and the challenges related to performance, resilience and scalability - so much that I founded the 'Reactive Amsterdam' meetup, where we discuss ideas and technologies related to these topics.
 I particularly like event-based, streaming data systems.